 Wind and solar radiation are quite strong in Tibet.
-The skincare products are quite necessary, such as lip balms, sunblock, and skin creams, sunglasses.
+Skincare products are quite necessary, such as lip balms, sunblock, and skin creams, sunglasses.

 Remember to bring some cash in different denominations and prepare enough cash for the days you are out of Lhasa since ATMs are few in the more remote areas.

-When sleeping in BEC tent camp, a sleeping bag is a good way to keep your personal sanitary.
+When sleeping in Everest Base Camp tents, a sleeping bag is a good way to keep your personal sanitary.

 Prevent Altitude Sickness?